Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 • Electrical Licence

-Premises that have or are looking to expand outdoors with customers consuming alcohol on the highway will also need a premises licence to sell alcohol.
+Premises that currently have or want to expand outdoors to allow customers to consume alcohol on the highway will also need a premises licence to sell alcohol.

 To help streamline the application process and to avoid any unnecessary costs, we encourage you to talk to us before you start work on any structure to make sure that it fits with the licence conditions and planning to make sure it is suitable and safe for use on the highway.